cmdoret/Acastellanii_hybrid_assembly/README.md

 ### Acanthamoeba castellanii Hybrid assembly pipeline

-This repository contains an automatic and reproducible pipeline for the genome assembly of Acanthamoeba castellanii.
+This repository contains an automatic and pipeline for the genome assembly of Acanthamoeba castellanii.
 The different steps of the pipeline are illustrated below.
 The analysis is implemented by combining the snakemake workflow system with [singularity containers](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#singularity).

 #### Dependencies

 * python >=3.7
-* snakemakea >= 5.5
+* snakemake >= 5.5
 * singularity >= 3.2

 #### Usage